 Each of the 94 countries that use PR has its own formula of arriving at proportionality.
 Most use some combination of three variations.

-• In a Closed Party List system (party centric), the elector votes for a party's list of candidates instead of a single candidate.
+• In a system (party centric), the elector votes for a party's list of candidates instead of a single candidate.
 Each party then receives a share of the seats proportional to the share of votes it received.
 The party determines the list order, not the voters.
-CPG Grey produced an animated video describing how a variant of MMP with a closed list works.
+CPG Grey produced an animated video describing how a variant of works.

 How Fine Grain Should People Be Represented?

 Most electoral systems in the US were designed a century or longer ago when there were fewer people.
 Not only are the electoral systems out of date, the small size and districting methods of legislative bodies often concentrate power in very few elected officials, often from one party.
+Many districts have one party dictatorships for decades or generations.
 In the many conversations I've had with people, disgusted by elected officials they didn't vote for and may disapprove of, they often reject the idea of having more of what they dislike, politicians.
 The size of city councils, county commissions and state legislatures should be addressed as separate ballot issues from electoral systems, not conflated with electoral system change.

 The fewer seats there are in any given legislative body, the fewer demographic slices are represented, the more power is concentrated.
-Conversely, the more representatives there are, the finer grain and more accurately the electorate may be represented, the more power is dispersed in multiple parties.
-Fine Grain representation disperses concentrated power and enables input to more accurately match output.
+Conversely, the more seats in Multi Member Districts there are in any elected body, the lower the threshold for each seat, the more accurately the electorate is represented, the more power is dispersed in multiple parties.
+Fine Grain Proportional Representation disperses concentrated power and enables electoral input to more accurately match output.